Project : Sri Lanka

 The project has 2 manufacturing trajectories: the 1st is a building product, and our focus is to replace asbestos roofs with composite materials from industrial waste HDPE plastic sheet (High Density Polyethylene) reinforced with banana or rice husk fibres; the 2nd is a line of domestic product laminates made from waste LDPE plastic sheet (Low Density Polyethylene) and a variety of waste fibrous materials.
 (Look at our Instagram and Facebook feeds for more details.)

-As of this writing, we are working with 2 groups in the North manufacturing in the domestic line: Yaal Fibre and a group of women (soon to be properly named) associated with the Paalam Project.
-(The first prototype roof, manufactured in our university facility, is going up on a Dust/Paalam project toilet block at the end of August.)
-And in Colombo (Negombo, actually,) we’re working with 1 group, Katana Upcycle, that’s labouring away (in the very best sense) producing a variety of domestic products.
+As of this writing, we are working with 2 womens’ groups in the North manufacturing in the domestic line: Yaal Fibre and Paalam Products, the latter being an offshoot of the long established Paalam Project.
+(The first prototype roof, manufactured in our university facility, went up on a Dust/Paalam project toilet block at the end of August.)
+And in Colombo (Negombo, actually,) we’re working with 1 group, Katana Upcycle, that’s labouring away (in the very best sense of the word) producing a variety of domestic products.

 We’ve just completed provisioning a new facility close to the University of Moratuwa that Dilmah Conservation is managing, using the company’s own plastic and fibrous waste to support their low-cost building and community development projects.